"We, the Sisters of the Third Order Regular of St. Francis, Oldenburg, are women of prayer,

 We fulfill these words by being women of prayer in the ministries we do and the places where we are present.
 Since Vatican II opened the doors to the many needs of the world, we minister in education, parish ministry, social service, healthcare and social justice.

 The Archives of the Sisters of St. Francis is launching an online site for viewing documents and photos of the Congregation’s Montana missions.
 Click HERE to view the link.
-"BEST PARTS"Could a Franciscan Vocation be in your future? |
+Learn more about our ARCHIVES here.
+Click the Links Below to FOllow Us on Facebook! |